IrvingZha0/lab-bcos/docs/CNS.md

      [WARNING] cns add operation failed , ====> contract => HelloWorld version =>  is already exist. you can update it or change its version.

 ```
 -Multi-version Deployment
-For add operation, if the version number already exists, then add fail, but can be updated, and inherite the specific version number by ContractBase.sol.
+'cns_manager add' is failed due to the version already exists.
+Modify contract version by providing version number in the contructor of ContractBase.sol.

 ```solidity
 pragma solidity ^0.4.4;
 contract HelloWorld is ContractBase("v-1.0"){